 It is part of our fiduciary duty to identify and address to the best of our ability all systemic risks to our clients' portfolios.
 All of our work on climate and transition is firmly anchored around financial risks and opportunities for our investee companies, and within our investment time horizon and our area of investment specialism.
-Our focus continues to be on investing in innovative publicly listed firms that we believe can consistently compound wealth for our clients, through business models that successfully manage material ESG risks.
-This includes addressing material climate-related risks and taking advantage of relevant transition opportunities in their business strategy.
+Our investment philosophy is to seek out and own high quality, durable and resilient companies with long-term growth potential.
+We expect such businesses to successfully manage material sustainability-related investment risks and opportunities, and this includes addressing material climate-related risks and taking advantage of relevant transition opportunities in their business strategy.